 Intent Trend

 Identify the right moment to intervene.
-The speed and direction which behaviour is changing.
+The speed and direction behaviour is changing.

 Based on millions of sessions, 800+ intent signals and being more human in how we sell.